justanirudh/gossip-simulator/README.md

 Graph2: Convergence means 50% of nodes have heard the rumor at least 10 times (This condition is also used in code for convergence)

 ## Some interesting findings in Gossip
-1. For gossip + line, there might be cases when a set of nodes dont heart he rumor even once.
+1. For gossip + line, there might be cases when a set of nodes dont hear the rumor even once.
 This might happen if a node becomes inactive before activating its next neighbour
 2. For gossip + line, if adjacent neighbours (2) are inactive for an active node, the node will always remain active as it will never hear more rumors
 3. For gossip + 2D, if adjacent neighbours (4) are inactive for an active node, the node will always remain active as it will never hear more rumors
 4. In general, for Gossip algo where convergence is defined as all nodes hearing the rumor at least once, Full does better than Imperfect 2D which does better than 2D which does better than Line